OpenPrinting/ps-printer-app/README.md

   `print-quality` (`draft`/`normal`/`high`), and
   `print-content-optimize`
   (`auto`/`photo`/`graphics`/`text`/`text-and-graphics`) in the PPD of the current printer.
-So you ahve easy access to the full quality or speed of your printer without needing to deal with printer-specific option settings (the original options are still accessible via web admin interface).
+So you have easy access to the full quality or speed of your printer without needing to deal with printer-specific option settings (the original options are still accessible via web admin interface).